ddorn/pyconfiglib/readme.md

 # configlib

-A bit desesperate by the lack of good and easy to use configuration libraries in python, I decided to write this one.
+A bit desperate by the lack of good and easy to use configuration libraries in python, I decided to write this one.
 The two main goals are:
 - Make it easy for the you to describe the data you use to configurate your project and be able to save and load it in one line